scottmaran/pitch_prediction/README.md

 The additional engineered features improved model accuracy by around 11%, as the models with these features hovered around 50% accuracy on the test set.
 Again the weighted model did slightly worse than the unweighted model.
 Somewhat interestingly, the model that did not include pitcher_id did very slightly better than the model that did include it (50.35% vs 50.26%).

-I spun up a quick three layer neural network to get a sense of what "out of the box" results one could get with little hyperparameter tuning and relatively short training time.

 | Model |  Validation Accuracy | Test Accuracy |
 | :---------------- | :------: | ----: |
 | Naive Baseline: | 34.54% | 34.51%   |